Perform surveys with IPS Setup

 - Optionally, add comments about the survey recording in the text box in the Upload menu.

 Comments can be used to keep track of survey areas, the direction of survey recordings, and surveyor names, or identify potential mistakes during a recording.

 - Tap the finish button to upload the survey recording.The survey recording is added to the IPS Recordings feature service.
 If there is no connection, the recording is automatically uploaded when a stable connection is available.

 Once the survey is uploaded, you have the option to reverse the path.

 - Optionally, reverse the path.

-If you choose to reverse the path after initially selecting an existing survey path, you are ready to start surveying the reversed path immediately.
-Alternately, if you manually created a survey path, the app opens in Plan mode and you can edit the reversed survey path before conducting it.
+If you choose to reverse the path after initially selecting an existing survey path, you can start surveying the reversed path immediately.
+Alternatively, if you manually created a survey path, the app opens in Plan mode and you can edit the reversed survey path before conducting it.
 When you are ready to begin the survey, tap the finish button to start recording from the final survey point on the original path.

-Note:To check the status of the survey recordings, open the Recordings menu from the map list.
+Note:To review the status of the survey recordings, open the Recordings menu from the map list.

 When you finish surveying a facility, sign in to your ArcGIS organization to review the IPS Recordings feature service and verify that all the survey recordings have been added.
 If all the recordings were successfully added, you can run the Generate Indoor Positioning File tool and create a positioning file.

-Once survey data is processed and successfully added to the IPS Positioning table, return to IPS Setup to test the positioning file for accuracy and completeness.
+Once survey recordings are processed and the positioning file is successfully added to the IPS Positioning table, return to IPS Setup to test the positioning file accuracy.